 Moreover, ERAFP encourages the creation of a specific CSR committee to enable environmental and social issues to be taken into account at the company's highest decision-making level.

-Board of Directors' responsibility regarding climate issues
+Board's responsibility on climate issues

-The Board of Directors is responsible for supervising the definition of the company's climate-related risks and opportunities and overseeing the strategy implemented by management to manage these risks and opportunities.
+The Board of Directors is responsible for overseeing the definition of the company's climate-related risks and opportunities and overseeing the strategy implemented by management to manage these risks and opportunities.